oemera/GridPageControl/README.md

 GridPageControl
 ===============

-Example for PageControl + ScrollView with ARC and Storyboard
+Example for PageControl + ScrollView + Grid with ARC and Storyboard

-Apple provides a example for UIPageControl with a ScrollView but without ARC and Storyboard.
-This example was created to have a "modern" aproach for this propose.

 Hope it helps!

-Oemer